At some point in natural hair journey, many have done what's called a big chop. This can be exciting or scary for anyone.

 4. Keep your hair moisturized

-5. Don't fixate on your growth
+5. Don't worry too much about your hair growth

-6. Get some accessories
+6. Use accessories

 After cutting natural hair short, many women feel less feminine and confident than they did when they had longer hair.